eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 negative consequences for the User.

-Note: Attributes that the Relying Party intends to store is regulated GDPR.
+Note: Attributes that the Relying Party intends to store is regulated in the GDPR.
 This feature is seen as preference known in ISO as "intent to retain" and is included in the ARF as "privacy by design" element.

 #### 7.7.3 User authentication and User approval